 Aviary is nestled on the 10th floor of the new Montcalm Royal London House Hotel, bordering the City and Shoreditch on Finsbury Square.
-Since opening in December 2016 Aviary is fast becoming one of London’s hottest destination rooftop restaurants with an impressive cocktail bar and spacious outdoor terrace offering enviable views across the city.
+Since opening in December 2016, Aviary is fast becoming one of London’s hottest destination rooftop restaurants with an impressive cocktail bar and spacious outdoor terrace offering enviable views across the city.

 Background and Concept

-There is an Art Deco feel to Aviary with large glass circular ceiling lights and gold, cream and earth brown fabrics, lifted with colour pops of purple, orange and green.
+There is an Art Deco feel to the Aviary with large glass circular ceiling lights and gold, cream and earth brown fabrics, lifted with colour pops of purple, orange and green.
 The opulent design coupled with animated patrons sipping decedent cocktails conjures up a glamorous atmosphere similar in style to The Great Gatsby; however, they have yet to introduce a champagne fountain.

-We noted that the bar did empty out post 9pm but this may be symptomatic of a mid-week night combined with an increasingly dry January.
+We noted that the bar did empty out post 9 pm but this may be symptomatic of a mid-week night combined with an increasingly dry January.

 The Menu

-Starters are divided into a Raw selection offering shellfish, sashimi and beef tartare, as well as small dishes for those that prefer their food to have touched some heat.
-For main courses, options include selected cuts of meat and fish cooked over the charcoal at temperatures of up to 500 degrees in the cast iron bertha coal oven or a variety of more intricate dishes cooked to traditional methods.
+Starters are divided into a Raw selection offering shellfish, sashimi and beef tartare, as well as small dishes for those who prefer their food to have touched some heat.
+For main courses, options include selected cuts of meat and fish cooked over charcoal at temperatures of up to 500 degrees in the cast iron bertha coal oven or a variety of more intricate dishes cooked to traditional methods.
 A daily changing butcher’s cut priced at £12 offers great value; on the day we visited this was a 200g Barnsley lamb chop.

 There are accompaniments for larger appetites including pulled beef belly, griddled king prawns and whipped blue cheese as well as an ample selection of sides and a resolution-breaking dessert menu.